 While these are not hard and fast rules, there are common threads that run through most communities.
 These can be applied to an internal community as well:

-An internal community or employee community is a community of people who work in an organization.
-It’s not just a term for a group of employees — it’s a community built with intention and with goals and programs designed to foster relationships and build trust within the company.
+An internal community or employee community is a community of people who work in an organization, which is built with intention and with goals and programs designed to foster relationships and build trust within the company.

 There’s an overlap between ‘community’ and ‘company culture’, but the two aren’t synonymous.